yast/yast-rake/README.md

 rake actions:run[<action>] DOCKER_IMAGE=<image>
 ```

-For the `actions:run:all` task the `DOCKER_IMAGE` option can be used only if all
+The `DOCKER_IMAGE` option can be used for running all jobs only if all of them
-jobs use the same Docker image.
+use the same Docker image.
 If more than one image is used then it is very
 unlikely that all jobs will work with the same custom image.

 If you are sure that the same image can be used then the workaround is to run